Dragon Ball Z: Buu's Fury

 83001200 5908 83001202 b43f 83001204 4811 83001206 6800 83001208 2800 8300120a d01b 8300120c 21ff 8300120e 23a1 83001210 18c9 83001212 1840 83001214 2320 83001216 6804 83001218 6845 8300121a 46c0 8300121c 490c 8300121e 7809 83001220 297f 83001222 d006 83001224 29bf 83001226 d006 83001228 29df 8300122a d006 8300122c 29ef 8300122e d006 83001230 e008 83001232 18ed 83001234 e004 83001236 1aed 83001238 e002 8300123a 1ae4 8300123c e000 8300123e 18e4 83001240 6004 83001242 6045 83001244 bc3f 83001246 46c0 83001248 4c02 8300124a 4700 8300124c 1c34 8300124e 0300 83001250 0130 83001252 0400 83001254 0c7c 83001256 0300 83000c70 2000 83000c72 e59f 83000c74 ff12 83000c76 e12f 83000c78 1201 83000c7a 0300

-Additionally, near Android 18's entry within the ROM are entries for villains from the seventh DBZ movie, Dragon Ball Z: Super Android 13 (known in Japan as Doragon Bōru Zetto: Kyokugen Batoru!!
+Near Android 18's entry within the ROM are entries for villains from the seventh DBZ movie, Dragon Ball Z: Super Android 13 (known in Japan as Doragon Bōru Zetto: Kyokugen Batoru!!
 San Dai Sūpā Saiya-jin.)
+The offset for this text is at 00063EA0.

 Android #13 An evil Android created by Dr. Gero's computer.
 Android #14 An evil Android created by Dr. Gero's computer.
 Android #15 An evil Android created by Dr. Gero's computer.
 Super Android #13 After absorbing the broken parts of Androids #14 and #15, #13 transformed into this Super Android.